yoavniran/mocha-stirrer/readme.md

 				each entry in the object map should be an object reference

 * `delay` - (optional, default: false) When true, cup instance will be created but not set up. meaning non of the fakes will be defined.
-The [start](#cupStartSection) method must be called in order for setup to occur. see the [Stirring section](#stirringSection) for further details on the order of how things are set up and run.
+The [brew](#cupStartSection) method must be called in order for setup to occur. see the [Stirring section](#stirringSection) for further details on the order of how things are set up and run.
- Note that you shouldn't use delay=true when also passing a test function as fakes wont be initialized. setting `setupImmediate` to true overrides this parameters so delay will be ignored
+ Note that you shouldn't use delay=true when also passing a test function as fakes wont be initialieed. setting `setupImmediate` to true overrides this parameters so delay will be ignored

 * `transform` - (optional) function receives the currently assigned parameters to the cup instance (cup.pars).
 If provided, transform